-God did not intend the world to give birth to devastating storms that would wreak violent havoc and bring death and destruction upon the people He created.
+God did not intend the world to give birth to devastating storms and geological events that would wreak violent havoc and bring death and destruction upon the people He created.
 Rather, when God lovingly fashioned and molded His world, He called it “very good” (Genesis 1:31).
 He did not intend the world to unleash powerful tornadoes against its weakest inhabitants and to take the lives of children.
 He desires a world in which children can play safely in the streets (cf. Zechariah 8:5) without concern about harm of any sort.

-In the face of such tragedy and grief, Christians should pray for every bereaved mother, father and child, and that God will have mercy on those who suffer.
+In the face of such tragedy and grief, Christians should pray for every bereaved mother, father, and child, and that God will have mercy on those who suffer.
 And, just as certainly, we should pitch in where we can.
 Christians serve a God of compassion and a Messiah who made tangible His Father’s love through His actions on earth.
 His compassion and love should flow in true Christians and stir them to do as their Lord did when surrounded by suffering.

 We should also pause to reflect.
 Why is this not our Father’s world?
 The world is not now His because mankind, in its general hubris, has chosen not to make it so.
 As we read in the first three chapters of the book of Genesis, human beings from the very beginning chose to seek out their own way over their merciful Maker’s—a choice first made by Adam and Eve in the Garden of Eden, and a choice that has been repeated by each and every one of us over the millennia in our own ways and in our own lives.